 Form 1099-R Type of Income (and the checkbox if you have not reached retirement age):

 If you select Quick Entry to enter the information directly on the supporting form, Code 3 - Disability should be selected in Box 7 (If that code is reflected in Box 7 of the Form 1099-R received in the mail).
 Scroll down and in the section Distribution from Disability Pension Treated as Wages, check the box if the distribution was from a disability pension and you have NOT reached the minimum retirement age set by your employer.
-When you are done entering the information click the red X in the top right corner of the form to save the information and close the form.
+When you are done entering the information close the form by clicking the x on the top right of the form (Online users click Close Form).

 As the minimum retirement age is set by the employer, only by asking the employer can you determine whether or not minimum retirement age requirements have been met for a disability payment.